flutter/website/src/content/cookbook/architecture/result.md

 ## Improving control flow

-Wrapping code in a `try-catch` block is a quick way to ensure that  the calling method captures any thrown exception.
+Wrapping code in a `try-catch` block ensures that thrown exceptions are caught and not propagated to other parts of the code.
-Catching stops the exception from propagating to other methods, and it disrupts the normal code flow.

 Consider the following code.